Solving PDEs on Unknown Manifolds with Machine Learning

-The generalization analysis aims at quantifying the convergence of the generalization error $\|u-\phi(\cdot;\bm{\theta}_S)\|_{L^2(\pi)}$, i.e., showing that a global minimizer of the empirical risk minimization can also keep the population risk small.
+The generalization analysis aims at quantifying the convergence of the generalization error $\|u-\phi(\cdot;\bm{\theta}_S)\|_{L^2(\pi)}$.
 Let $u(X)\in\mathbb{R}^N$ be a column vector representing the evaluation of $u$ on the training data set $X=\{\mathbf{x}_1,\ldots,\mathbf{x}_N\}$ and this notation is used similarly for other functions.
 Beyond the identification of $\bm{\theta_S}$ (a global minimizer of the empirical loss), which is addressed in the optimization theory, a typical approach is to estimate the difference between $\|u-\phi(\cdot;\bm{\theta}_S)\|_{L^2(\pi)}$ and $\|u(X)-\phi(X;\bm{\theta}_S)\|_{L^2(\pi_N)}$ via statistical learning theories.
-There have been several papers for the generalization error analysis of PDE solvers, e.g., \cite{DBLP:journals/corr/abs-1809-03062,Han2018ConvergenceOT,PINNgen,Luo2020,lu2021priori,duan2021convergence,hong2021priori,lu2021priori2}.
-In most existing generalization analysis for PDE solvers, it is assumed that a good minimizer of the empirical risk minimization satisfies a certain norm constraint so that this minimizer can generalize well, e.g., the minimizer corresponds to a neural network with a small Lipschitz constant or norm.
-However, it is still an open problem to design numerical optimization algorithms to identify this nice minimizer.
+There have been several papers for the generalization error analysis of PDE solvers.
+In \cite{DBLP:journals/corr/abs-1809-03062,Han2018ConvergenceOT,PINNgen,lu2021priori,duan2021convergence,hong2021priori,lu2021priori2}, they show that minimizers of the empirical risk minimization can facilitate a small generalization error if these minimizers satisfy a certain norm constraint (e.g., with a small parameter norm or corresponding to an NN with a small Lipschitz constant).
+However, it is still an open problem to design numerical optimization algorithms to identify such a minimizer.
 Another direction is to regularize the empirical risk minimization so that a global minimizer of the regularized loss can generalize well \cite{Luo2020}.
 Nevertheless, there is no global convergence analysis of the optimization algorithm for the regularized loss, which suggests that there is no guarantee that one can practically obtain the global minimizer of the regularized loss that can generalize well.